-Alissa has spent 35 years working to eliminate poverty, promote cross-cultural understanding, invest in youth, protect the environment, and promote civil rights.
+Alissa has spent over 40 years working to eliminate poverty, promote cross-cultural understanding and civil rights, invest in youth and children, and protect the environment.

 After graduating from Stanford, Alissa spent several years doing community development in Indonesian villages.
 She then earned a Masters in Public Health in Hawaii, worked for Hawaiian nonprofits and the Hawaii legislature, and ran an international exchange organization in California.